 Easy Ways to Detect Air Leaks

-A large number of leaks are from drafts that come through your windows or doors.
+The most common leaks are from drafts that come through your windows or doors.
 These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces around your home.
 Use the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they shake easily or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+If they shake easily or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, search your home for cracks and gaps in the following areas: